thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 2021 at 03:42:01 becomes valid at the beginning of the :01 second, and only becomes invalid at the :02 second, a period that is 90 days plus 1 second.
 So for a 90-day, notAfter must actually be 03:42:00.

-For devices without a reliable source of time we advise the use of a device management solution, which typically includes a certificate management protocol, to manage the lifetime of all the certificates used by the device.
-While this approach does not utilize certificates to its widest extent, it is a solution that extends the capabilities offered by a raw public key approach.

 ### Subject Public Key Info